rob-maddison/CFTR-Variant-Thesaurus/README.md

 # CFTR-Variant-Thesaurus
-A nomenclature thesaurus for pathogenic CFTR variants
+A nomenclature thesaurus for pathogenic CFTR variants.
+Under construction.